 The RM SRF offers highly sensitive (ng of protein) immunochemical analyses of total oxidative and/or nitrosative stress.
 Dr. Butterfield, has published extensively on validating this method for assessment of global oxidative stress.
 If desired by MCC investigators, redox-coupled reduced glutathione and oxidized glutathione are determined by fluorescence or HPLC methods, and NAD(P)H and NAD(P)+ are determined by HPLC with electrochemical detection.
 In the rare event that equivocal results are obtained, MS-based detection of protein carbonyls will be employed to validate the immunochemical methods or LC-MS will be used for analysis of small molecule markers of cellular redox state.

 Several indices of mitochondrial changes that occur in conditions of oxidative/nitrosative stress are carried out using state-of-the-art Seahorse technology.
-Dr. Mitov trained in the Seahorse Bioscience company headquarters and has many years’ experience in designing, performing experiments and data analysis.
-Mr. Alstott, MS has also been trained on use of the Seahorse instrument.
+Dr. Sengoku and Mr. Alstott, MS have been trained on use of the Seahorse instrument.
 The Warburg effect is a preponderance of energy production by glycolysis rather than through the mitochondrial electron transport chain in cancer cells.
 It can easily be determined on intact cells using the 96-well Seahorse instrument to determine cellular sequelae of oxidative/nitrosative stress.
 This platform allows dose-response studies to be carried out using mitochondrial biology as an endpoint.
 Determination of exo- and endogenous fatty acid utilization can be also investigated using the XF Analyzer.

 Identification of proteins with differential expression is important to relate gene and protein concordance in cancer cells and to help identify key transcription factors that may play a role in cancer.
 Expertise in expression proteomics also exists in the RM SRF.
-Learn more at http://www.research.uky.edu/core/proteomics/location.html
+Learn more about our Proteomics Core Facility.

 Redox proteomics identification of oxidized proteins